Springfield race riot of 1908: Joe James accused

 It was reported that James had been kicked out of "Johnson's" saloon for "mooching" money for liquor, with the same report stating: "...how he [James] got back on Ninth street is unknown."

 James was immediately labeled "the murderer."
 However, newspapers questioned the logic of the reported event, and admitted finding his motives to be "difficult to understand."
 Robbery had been ruled out because "nothing in the house was molested and Ballard's modest home is not one to attract a burglar."
 But with the alleged intrusion occurring in the bedroom of Ballard's daughters, and with James being black while the girls were white, it was surmised that James must have been attempting to rape the girl(s), and newspapers began defining him in sexualized terms, i.e. "a brute of the lowest form."

-Prior to James' arrest, the police thought the assailant, who had robbed the victim of a coat the night before, was probably "the same negro who cut Ballard."
+Prior to James's arrest, the police thought the assailant, who had robbed the victim of a coat the night before, was probably "the same negro who cut Ballard."
 Though the victim's description of the assailant did not match the description of James, James became the only suspect after Ballard's son Homer claimed to have found materials of the assailant's at their home.
 No mention of the other stabbing would ever be reported in newspapers again.

 On July 15, James was taken before the special grand jury – the first special grand jury that Sangamon County had ever had.
 The grand jury was composed of 23 men.
-They discussed James' case all morning, with county and state officials stating they were prepared to convict James "beyond a shadow of doubt."
+They discussed James's case all morning, with county and state officials stating they were prepared to convict James "beyond a shadow of doubt."

-James' attorneys entered a "guilty" plea; a strategy to avoid the death penalty that they believed would result in life imprisonment instead.
-However, it was reported a life sentence would not be well received in Sangamon County as "feelings run high against the negro" amongst whites who wanted him hanged.
+James's attorneys entered a "guilty" plea; a strategy to avoid the death penalty that they believed would result in life imprisonment instead.
+However, it was reported a life sentence would not be well received in Sangamon County as "feelings run high against the negro" among whites who wanted him hanged.

 The police department noted that, if it were up to them, they would have hanged James "right away."
 However, it was determined that "the civil docket is so full that it will be impossible to have the case against James docketed before Aug.
 4."

 James made no comment about his predicament, only referring reporters back to his initial statements: